Dining | Surveys | Trains | Programs for Businesses

 The free Hilton HHonors program can be most useful to seekers of miles, even if you do not ever intend to stay at a Hilton property.
 There are several reasons for this:

 Second, there are lots of ways to earn Hilton HHonors points by staying at its hotels, and by other means that can be quite lucrative.
 For example, you can get an easy minimum of 20,000 points by applying for both of the free, no annual fee Hilton credit cards, described in the Credit Card section of this web site.
 That's at least 3,000 or 2,000 miles .
 I regularly obtain points from my use of the e-rewards program I describe on my Miles for Clicking page of this web site.
-Others convert MyPoints to Hilton points (though I prefer United Airlines miles or the free merchandise cards).
 MyPoints is described on my Click for Miles, Money, and Good Causes page of this web site.
 Check out this extensive list of ways to earn more Hilton HHonors points other than by staying in Hilton Hotels.

 I list this program on this web site because the points convert to miles, and they are held by a business that seems to be more financially stable that most of the airlines.
 But those who actually stay at Hilton properties say the points are more value when used to buy stays in Hilton's high priced rooms.
 Some of the Hilton resorts seem to be especially favored.